midpt/cdrama/_posts/2016-06-04-markdown fence code block.md

 ### Literally display liquid code double braces instead of parsing the object

-Sometimes you may want to literally display double braces instead of letting Jekyll render its output.
+Sometimes you may want to literally display double-brace liquid code instead of letting Jekyll render its output.
-In this situation embed the liquid code with {% raw %}  {% raw %} your liquid code {% endraw%}   {% endraw%}
+In this situation embed the liquid code with